Air Quality IndexFind more information from the following link(s):

 The Air Quality Index (AQI) is a measure for reporting daily air quality.
 It indicates how polluted the air is, and what associated health effects might be a concern to different populations.
 An AQI is established for five major air pollutants regulated by the Clean Air Act: ground-level ozone; particle pollution (also known as particulate matter); carbon monoxide; sulfur dioxide; and nitrogen dioxide.
 For each of these pollutants, the US Environmental Protection Agency (EPA) has established national air quality standards to protect public health.
 Please refer to the first URL link for information information on the AQI and how it is calculated can be found on the AIR Now website.
 The AQI forecast for the Washington Metropolitan region can be found in the second URL link.

-For inquiries requiring the response of a DEP investigator, you will typically be contacted within 3 days although resolution of the issue may take longer depending on the circumstances of the case.
+For inquiries requiring the response of a DEP investigator, resident will typically be contacted within 3 days although resolution of the issue may take longer depending on the circumstances of the case.

 Air Quality IndexAir Quality Forecast